jakerieger/X-Engine/Docs/Engine-Architecture.md

 ## Rendering

-Most things that need to create resources used for rendering store references to the [RenderContext](../Code/Engine/RenderContext.hpp) owned by IGame, which is a class that holds the Direct3D device and swapchain.
-The [RenderSystem](../Code/Engine/RenderSystem.hpp) is what's actually responsible for orchestrating the process of rendering a frame, and something only the [IGame](../Code/Engine/Game.hpp) instance interacts with.
+Most things that need to create resources used for rendering store references to the [RenderContext](../Code/Engine/RenderContext.hpp) owned by [Game](../Code/Engine/Game.hpp), which is a class that holds the Direct3D device and swapchain.
+The [RenderSystem](../Code/Engine/RenderSystem.hpp) is what's actually responsible for orchestrating the process of rendering a frame, and something only the [Game](../Code/Engine/Game.hpp) instance interacts with.

 > As mentioned above, x uses a forward renderer.
 This simply means all the lighting calculations are done **per fragment**, and although simple to implement can lead to performance deficits with scenes containing a large number of lights, since each fragment needs to calculate lighting for every light despite the fact that it might not even be visible or within range of said light.
 The plan for the future is to move to a hybrid forward+/deferred system.